 Golden retriever mix with rottweiler is a very rare crossbreed.
 These two breeds are completely different and rarely come together to produce litters of puppies, but when they do, they can make for some very unique and interesting mixes.

 Golden retrievers are originally bred to be very loving, affectionate dogs.
-They get their name from their coat colouration which is yellow gold and are usually pretty mellow in nature.
+They get their name from their coat coloration which is yellow gold and is usually pretty mellow in nature.

 Rottweilers on the other hand are usually considered more aggressive breeds of dogs that need higher levels of exercise and activity throughout the day.
 These two breeds mixed together is a match made in doggy heaven.